“Don’t be afraid to be different, don’t be afraid that people will point and say things about you. The truth is, this difference – people like it.”

 “Both of us felt it at the same moment.
-It had the force and clarity of a message directly from G-d – we were going to do a Shabbat right here in Ibiza.”
+It had the force and clarity of a message directly from God – we were going to do a Shabbat right here in Ibiza.”

-Unsurprisingly, “the first Shabbat ever kept on Ibiza” was of the most rudimentary variety.
-Kosher wine being relatively hard to come by on Ibiza, they decided to make Kiddush on bread.
+Unsurprisingly, “the first Shabbat ever kept on Ibiza” was very simple.
+With no access to kosher wine, they made kiddush on bread.
 And they went to a restaurant early Friday afternoon and pre-paid for their meal.
-But, over the course of 25 hours, amid the newfound peace and quiet they were afforded, they found the vast expanses of their minds opening up.
+But over the course of 25 hours, amidst the newfound peace and quiet they were afforded, they found the vast expanses of their minds opening up.

-“We spent the entire day talking and thinking – talking about the world, about Judaism, about G-d.
+“We spent the entire day talking and thinking – talking about the world, about Judaism, about God.
 We took these moments to think about our lives – about our life before and the future.
-Life is so magical.
+Life is so magic.
 We all forget it.
 We’re all so busy with work, with running around, with responsibilities.
 Shabbat is a good time to remember it.
-And that Shabbat in Ibiza, we remembered it.”
+And that Shabbat in Ibiza we remembered it.”

 On their return to Toulouse, the brothers plunged into their heritage.
-Alexandre added Shabbat observance to his daily tefillin routine.
+Alexandre added Shabbat observance to his daily tefilin routine.
 Both began to study Torah on a regular basis.

 Not long afterwards, the brothers – with Elicha overseeing menswear, Laurent heading up womenswear and Raphael masterminding the branding – launched The Kooples.